Sorry, you need to enable JavaScript to visit this website.

 How do I put in an appeal of unscheduled incidents?

 Full details are provided in the relevant candidate handbook for each exam.
-The College will not accept appeals of unscheduled incidents regarding the testing environment (as detailed in section 6.6), or in relation to local connection issues or device issues that are not the fault of the platform itself.
+The College will not accept appeals of unscheduled incidents regarding the testing environment, or in relation to local connection issues or device issues that are not the fault of the platform itself.
 The College is unable to assist with local or force connection issues, so please ensure that you follow the advice in this document to reduce your chances of experiencing any issues.

 Any appeals of unscheduled incidents must reach the College within three days of the exam.
 We will not accept appeals after this time under any circumstances.
 Any further evidence relating to closing the browser must also be submitted within three days of the exam.
 Evidence submitted after this time will not be considered.